maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 _Ongoing_

+- Augmented Reality Film maker, exploration of new film formats (360°, multi-planar, ultra-wide, 3D...)
-- Film maker of 360° dance videos for Augmented Reality
+- Development of Augmented Reality post production workflows
-- Design and development of an automated rotoscoping process for body extraction using computer vision algorithms and artificial intelligence approaches
+- Design and development of Artificial Intelligence rotoscoping to detour bodies without green screens
+- Development of video encoding with transparency and real-time color grading/VFX for mobile devices
-- Conception of a computer-less and mobile render farm to turn any computer available into a render machine in a few minutes
+- Implementation of tools to create render farms on the go with any computer available

 #### Software Engineer in Digital Arts